-The country is reeling after a hugely divisive presidential campaign season and election, and now many find themselves turning away from the media to get a much needed break and to spend time connecting with friends and loved ones.
+The country is reeling after the most divisive presidential campaign season and election in recent memory, and now many find themselves turning away from the media to get a much needed break and to spend time connecting with friends and loved ones.
 However, for some there is no escaping the fresh wound of this divide.
 I have a client who voted Democratic, whose father and brother voted Republican, and whose mother voted third party.
 I have a dear friend whose parents voted for different major party candidates, and I have a friend whose entire family voted for a different candidate than him.
 Some are faring better than others but everyone is struggling and it is either difficult or impossible for them to escape the tangle of emotions and beliefs.
 Feelings of anger, rage, shock, disbelief, betrayal, hurt and pain are among the most common.

 The Divided Family

 It’s far easier to demonize and vilify the “other” when they don’t share your DNA.
 For this very reason I see political splits among family at this time as one of the most difficult but rewarding places to find growth and help pave a peaceful way forward for our nation, one family at a time.

 However you may feel about your family, the fact remains that they are your family, they aren’t going anywhere, and they probably aren’t changing much.
 So, what do you do now?